jaffadog/signalk-daily-gpx-plugin/README.md

 ## Behavior

-The plugin will store track points in a local cache and will write the gpx file after midnight every day (per the signal K server clock) - so you will not find a gpx file until after midnight.
+The plugin will store track points in a local cache and will write the GPX file after midnight every day (per the signal K server clock) - so you will not find a GPX file until after midnight.

 If you want to force a GPX file to be written, use: